chiperific/promistasks/README.md

 # Google Tasks API Extension for Family Promise GR

 # To do:
+1. Sync...Job: Using "?syncing=true" is only problematic if the user clicks a link while the sync is happening.
+They loose the status poller and maybe the other JS messes up?
 2. Write system tests:
   - tasks#public
   - tasks#index